perseids-project/JackSON/APP.md

 You may be wondering why you would ever retrieve source JSON-LD.
 Why not just use RDF returned by SPARQL queries?
 The answer is, "You'll eventually need to make a list."

 ### RDF and Lists
-RDF can't preserve the sequence of items in a list.
+RDF can't easily preserve the sequence of items in a list, which can cause a lot of frustration.
-The creators of the RDF standard seem idealogically opposed to it in fact.

-Pretend we are building a job application system.
+For example pretend we are building a job application system.
 We want to store an applicant's last three employers in chronological order.
 We can do this easily with JSON-LD